Statistical learnability of smooth boundaries via pairwise binary classification with deep ReLU networks: Introduction

-In the field of self-supervised learning, it is shown by~\citet{haochen2021provable} that the learnability in a multiclass classification problem is guaranteed when both paired covariates and supervised data are used to define estimators.
-Nevertheless, to the best of our knowledge, the learnability of smooth boundaries is not proven when only data obtained in a pairwise binary classification setting is used.
-In the context of nonparametric statistics, it is shown by~\citet{kim2021fast} and~\citet{imaizumi2019deep,imaizumi2022advantage} that statistical learning of multiple boundaries using deep neural networks is possible if the observed data is a pair of single covariate and response variable.
-However, as we will see in Section~\ref{subsec:estimators}, the arguments developed in~\citep{kim2021fast,imaizumi2019deep,imaizumi2022advantage} cannot apply to our problem setting because of a gap between the single-covariate setting and paired-covariate setting.
+In the field of self-supervised learning, it is shown by~\citet{haochen2021provable} that the learnability in a multiclass classification problem is guaranteed when both paired covariates and supervised data are used in the definition of estimators.
+Nevertheless, to the best of our knowledge, the learnability of multiple smooth boundaries is not proven when one can use only pairwise data.
+In the context of nonparametric statistics, it is shown by~\citet{kim2021fast} and~\citet{imaizumi2019deep,imaizumi2022advantage} that statistical learning of multiple boundaries using deep neural networks is possible under the conventional settings of supervised learning.
+However, the arguments developed in~\citep{kim2021fast,imaizumi2019deep,imaizumi2022advantage} cannot directly apply to our problem setting because of a gap between the conventional and pairwise settings (see Section~\ref{subsubsec:outline}).

-Therefore, in the present work we explore the problem under a general setting where nonparametric estimation of multiple smooth boundaries is considered.
-Specifically, in this work we investigate the following question: